parseb/conductive.finance/README.md

 # yMarkt

-yMarkt is a buyback market maker that aims to facilitate token acqusitions at preferential prices by aligning participating itnerests.
+yMarkt is a buyback market maker that aims to facilitate token acqusitions at preferential prices by aligning participating intnerests.

+or

+##### this is a story about a train